tomzylkin/ppml_fe_bias/README.md

 net install ppml_fe_bias, from("https://raw.githubusercontent.com/tomzylkin/ppml_fe_bias/master/src")
 ```

-You can then access a help file with more information in the standard way by typing
+After installing, you can then access a help file with more information in the standard way by typing

 ```stata
 help ppml_fe_bias